-Protests rock Beirut as government seeks MPs confidence
+Protests rock Beirut as government seeks MPs' confidence

 Based on this, “Lebanon will be able to form its position on the maturing Eurobonds - whether to pay its commitments or not to pay them - based on what the IMF advises.”

-But Berri also said the Lebanese people would be unable to bear IMF conditions and the country was not Greece or Argentina - which have experienced their own financial crises.
+But Berri also said that the Lebanese people would be unable to bear IMF conditions and the country was not Greece or Argentina - which have experienced their own financial crises.

 Senior FPM lawmaker Alain Aoun told Reuters the country needs IMF technical assistance and should draw on IMF advice in its decision on whether to pay the Eurobond, and his party was expected to adopt the same position.